 Bill H.52 proposes to amend Vermont's greenhouse gas emission reduction framework by changing the terminology from "requirements" to "goals."
 This change is reflected in several sections of the law, including 10 V.S.A.
-578, where the state’s objective to reduce greenhouse gas emissions is now framed as a goal rather than a mandatory requirement.
+578, where the state’s objective to reduce greenhouse gas emissions is now framed as a goal rather than a strict requirement.
 The bill also emphasizes that state agencies should consider greenhouse gas emissions in their decision-making processes whenever practicable.
 Additionally, the bill modifies the language in the State Energy Policy and the State Comprehensive Energy Plan to align with this new goal-oriented approach.

 Statutes affected: